 Managing the solution

-The diversity of hybrid fund structures means a one-size-fits-all service model won’t work.
+The diversity of hybrid/semi-liquid fund structures means a one-size-fits-all service model won’t work.

 Supporting hybrid funds requires an integrated, cross-discipline approach that brings together the specialist knowledge and expertise found across a service organisation.